zerynth/docs/docs/reference/guide/docs/vhal.md

 Return 0 on success.

-int vhalRTCSetUTC(int rtc, uint32_t sec, uint32_t usec)
+**`int vhalRTCSetUTC(int rtc,uint32_t sec,uint32_t usec)`**

-Set an UTC reference for RTC identified by the peripheral index ```rtc``` passing reference Unix timestamp seconds and microseconds to obtain sub-second precision.
+Set an UTC reference for RTC identified by the peripheral index *rtc* passing reference Unix timestamp seconds and microseconds to obtain sub-second precision.
 Return 0 on success.

 ## Interrupts